J. H. Leonard

 Joseph John Henry Leonard (c.
 1863 – 19 November 1929) was an Australian newspaper illustrator, whose work first appeared in the Adelaide satirical weeklies, signed variously as "J. H. Leonard", "Leo", or simply "JL".

-History
+Early life

 Leonard was born in Gawler, South Australia, the youngest child of Congregationalist minister James C. Leonard BA and his second wife Anne Leonard, née Smithers (c.
-1815 – 26 April 1908),.
+1815 – 26 April 1908).
 He was educated at his father's schools at Bentley, near Gawler, and at Angaston.
 He was, with fellow Angaston student James Scandrett and Oscar Nootnagel from Adelaide Educational Institution, admitted as a cadet to the Civil Service in July 1879, and worked in the office of the Colonial Architect.
 His father had a brother in London, a successful painter in oils, who signed his work as "L. H. Leonard", and the subject of this article, who was a self-taught artist, signed much of his work the same way.
 This may have led to confusion over authorship of some works.